 Next we consider the speed of moving forward and backward through the execution of a run.
 As described in Section 3.4, time travel takes two steps: (1) restoring to the checkpoint prior to the target point and (2) replaying the execution from this checkpoint to the target point.
 Figure 6 shows the time to restore a checkpoint as a function of the distance from the current point to a prior or future checkpoint.
-We used a checkpoint interval of 25 seconds and spanned the run with about 40 checkpoints.
-Moving to a checkpoint farther away takes more time because TTVM must examine and restore more undo/redo logs for memory pages and the disk block map.
-Recall that each unique memory page is written at most once, even when restoring to a point that is many checkpoints away.
-Hence the maximum time of a restore operation approaches the time to restore all memory pages (plus reading the small undo/redo logs of the disk block maps).
-The large jump at a restore distance of 600 seconds for PostMark is due to restoring enough data to thrash the host memory.
+We used a checkpoint interval of 45 seconds and spanned the run with 20 checkpoints.
+Moving to a checkpoint farther away takes more time because TTVM must restore more disk blocks.
+Recall that each unique disk block is written at most once, even when restoring to a point that is many checkpoints away.
+Hence the maximum time of a restore operation approaches the time to restore all unique disk blocks changed in the workload.
 The time for the second step depends on the distance from the checkpoint reached in step one to the target point.
 Since replay on TTVM occurs at approximately the same speed as the logged run, the average time of this step for a random point is half the checkpoint interval.